gipi/abstruct/DESIGN.md

 ### ``unpack()``

-It's the simpler and straightforwad method: it reads the data and set the offsets and sizes accordingly.
+It's the simpler and straightforward method: it reads the data and set the offsets and sizes accordingly.

 If we unpack we should forget any possible dependencies and simply put the